MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

    az account set -s MySubscriptionID
    ```

-1. Use `quantum workspace set` to select the workspace you created above
+1. Use `quantum workspace set` to select the workspace you created earlier
    as the default Workspace.
 Note that you also need to specify the resource
    group and the location you created it in: